 Some of the dangers of poorly made sunglasses

 Many baby and children sunglasses brands being sold today are by well-meaning mums and dads that have no experience in optics.
 They normally fall in love with the cuteness of the product but without any optical knowledge make fatal mistakes in their designs and lens quality that can be detrimental to the health of your children’s eyes, leading to blindness.
 We will point out some of the dangers of poorly made sunglasses.

 Please never buy “toy sunglasses”.

-They don’t provide any UV light protection and the lenses material is soft and distorted, blurring the vision.
+They don’t provide any UV radiation protection and the lenses material is soft and distorted, blurring the vision.
 They will also scratch easily causing the eye muscle (ciliary muscle) to constantly work to correct the distortion or scratch, which is impossible leading to the early wearing of prescription glasses.

 Don’t buy non-labeled sunglasses.

 You would think that with tough sunglasses standards in most countries that this would be enough to stop harmful sunglasses from entering the market.
 But in a lot of countries these sunglasses standards are self regulated and we still see many well-known baby and children sunglasses brands being sold that don’t comply with the standards or are not tagged correctly with the compulsory standard number for your country.
 Simply don’t buy any sunglasses unless they are tagged or have the correct labeling with the sunglasses.